 Only traveling in summer?

 The NOVA Base series is perfectly adequate.
-It's lightweight, compact, and efficient for all common camping applications.
+It is lightweight, compact, and efficient for all common camper applications.

 -